 In the event of a conflict of interest between PostNL and a member of the Board of Management, the company will be represented by another member of the Board of Management or a member of the Supervisory Board appointed by the Supervisory Board for this purpose.

 The by-laws of the Board of Management and the Supervisory Board also include a provision that a member of the Board of Management or the Supervisory Board does not participate in any discussion or decision-making that involves a subject or transaction in relation to which the member has a conflict of interest with the company.
-In 2020, there were no cases whereby conflict of interest occurred.
+In 2021, there were no cases whereby conflicts of interest occurred.

 Members of the Supervisory Board, the Board of Management and PostNL’s senior management are subject to the PostNL Group Policy on Prevention of Insider Trading, which sets rules to prevent insider trading in our financial instruments and in securities other than PostNL’s financial instruments.